 This tactic of calling on jovial objects for comparison extends further into the stanza when Plath brings up a “dodo.”
 Using the “dodo” in this way accomplishes two things.
 First, it links the pregnancy and unborn child to a noun that has a connotation of nonsensical whimsy, as if commenting that the growing child is bringing Plath amusement just by existing.
 The second thing the “dodo” mention accomplishes is to compare the life of the unborn child to a species that has gone extinct.
 By humans continuing to be born, a “[t]humbs-down” is given to the “dodo’s mode,” meaning humanity is continuing rather than becoming extinct like the “dodo.”
 This concept is concrete evidence that Plath is, in fact, referencing an unborn child since only a continuation of humanity could contradict extinction in this manner.

-Additional evidence of this poem’s mother/child theme follows in the next line when it is stated that the person being addressed is “[w]rapped up in [himself or herself] like a spool” because the imagery is a parallel to a child in the fetal position.
+Additional evidence of this poem’s mother/child theme follows in the next line when it is stated that the person being addressed is “[w]rapped up in [himself or herself] like a spool” because the imagery is parallel to a child in the fetal position.
 Beyond this physicality, this notion builds on the idea that the child is amusingly only concerned with his or her own comfort since the “[w]rapped up” wording reveals that the child’s care is centered on himself or herself.

 Plath finishes this stanza by noting that the person being addressed is “[m]ute,” as an unborn child would be, but possibly the greatest piece of evidence to support the idea that Plath is referring to an unborn child is in the time frame she gives for this “[m]ute[ness]”—specifically, “from the Fourth [o]f July to All Fools’ Day.”
 This time frame is about nine months, which is a number linked to a standard pregnancy.
-Using that number of months to depict the time before the addressed person can speak connects it more strongly to pregnancy than possibly any other word or phrase in the poem since only after that pregnancy is over—in nine moths—will the child be able to move on from being “[m]ute.”
+Using that number of months to depict the time before the addressed person can speak connects it more strongly to pregnancy than possibly any other word or phrase in the poem since only after that pregnancy is over—in nine months—will the child be able to move on from being “[m]ute.”

 With this evidence scattered throughout the lines, Plath ends the stanza with a term of endearment for the child that is so full of soft syllables and the same jovial quality brought on by the “[c]lown” and the “dodo” that it reinforces the affection Plath is expressing.
 By lovingly declaring the unborn child as her “little oaf,” she is again stressing the happiness this child brings her by being so carefree and entertaining.